Mark D. Young's Photography Blog

-I was recently honoured be requested to act as official photographer to a national Touch tournament, I had my trusty original E-M1s available to tackle what is arguably one of the most fast-paced, hard to photograph of ball sports.
+I was recently honoured to be requested to act as official photographer to a national Touch tournament.
+I had my trusty original E-M1s available to tackle what is arguably one of the most fast-paced, hard to photograph of ball sports.

-Given that the tournament ran over three days, I had plenty of time to fine-tune old and tested methods of use of the camera system.
+Given that the tournament ran over three days, I had plenty of time to fine-tune old and tested methods of using the camera system.

-Internet searches prior to the assignment appeared to reveal that majority wisdom among those using E-M1s for sports and birds in flight suggest forgetting focus tracking altogether and that the following settings are to be used:
+Internet searches prior to the assignment appeared to reveal that the majority wisdom among those using E-M1s for sports and birds in flight suggested forgetting focus tracking altogether and that the following settings are to be used:

 Release mode: Continuous Low at 6.5 fps (As, allegedly, the AF is incapable of re-adjusting at a faster rate)